VPN Protocols: Which Protocol To Use?

 OpenVPN

-As its name implies, OpenVPN is a relatively new open-source solution.
-To ensure that connections are secure, it relies on the SSL3/TLS protocol.
-The most significant advantage of this protocol is its high degree of configurability.
+OpenVPN is a relatively new, open-source solution.
+It secures connections using the SSL3/TLS protocol.
+The most significant advantage of this is its high degree of configurability.
 Sometimes, you can select the port that is communicated with, helping reduce the danger of port blocking.

-Since the upgrade to AES and 128-bit encryption, OpenVPN has handled large data packets particularly well and is regarded by many as the gold standard in encryption.
+Since the upgrade to AES and 128-bit encryption, OpenVPN has handled large data packets particularly well and is regarded by many as the gold standard when it comes to encryption.

-In general, transfers made with OpenVPN are very fast, and, for the time being, not known to be compromised by any security services.
+In general, OpenVPN transfers are very fast, and not known to be compromised by any security services.

-For these reasons, we recommend that everyone use OpenVPN.
+For these reasons, we recommend that OpenVPN be used whenever possible.

 Can work around most firewalls